intel/iaprof/docs/CURRENT_STATE.md

    GEN binaries in the BPF program.
 This results in the final printouts being nonsensical or having a plethora of `illegal` instructions when decoding.
 This is likely related to #1.

+4. When running `scripts/test_llama.sh`, we *always* miss several buffer objects that should have been bound into the VM, but aren't.
+We get quite a lot of EU stalls from `0x8100ff760000` to `0x8100ff770000`, but don't see a `vm_bind` for that block of size `0x10000`. bpftrace nor our profiler sees it.

+   This can be mitigated by setting the environment variable `MakeEachAllocationResident=2`, which tells the Compute Runtime library to explicitly bind all buffer objects.

+5. With `scripts/test_llama.sh`, we often get "illegal" instructions when disassembling the GEN binaries that we collected during the run.

+6. We don't get CPU-side symbols for `scripts/test_llama.sh`.